 How To Find A Sponsor

 Walking into your first 12-step meeting can provoke anxiety; you will see unfamiliar faces, get hugs from random people, and hear the famous saying, “keep coming back.”
-It will be overwhelming – you will feel out of place, and might not know what to do.
-It is suggested, once you start attending to a 12-step fellowship you find a sponsor and start working the steps.
+It will be overwhelming – you will feel out of place and might not know what to do.
+Many suggest once you start attending a 12-step fellowship, you find a sponsor and start working on the steps.

 A Sponsor Is…

 A sponsor is an individual who has more experience in the program than you.
-This will allow them to share his or her experience, strength, and hope on how he or she achieved and maintained sobriety.
+This will allow them to share their experience, strength, and hope in achieving and maintaining sobriety.

-In active addiction, it was easy picking up the phone and calling your dealer or a drinking buddy when you felt like getting a fix.
-In order to get out of that routine, your sponsor will hold you accountable and have you call them each day so you get comfortable picking up the phone when a thought to drink or use occurs.
-The urge can strike at any time and having someone to contact can make all the difference.
+It was easy to pick up the phone and call your dealer or a drinking buddy when you felt like using active addiction.
+To get out of that routine, your sponsor will hold you accountable and have you call them each day, so you get comfortable picking up the phone when thought to drink or use occurs.
+The urge can strike at any time, and having someone to contact can make all the difference.

 What to Look for in a Sponsor

-This one is a no brainer, don’t go looking for a sponsor any other place than in a meeting.
-This way you can listen to them share their experience, strength and hope.
-When listening to others share in a 12-step meeting, look out for an individual you can look up to, displays a positive attitude, and don’t dread contacting.
-Having such qualities in a sponsor is important because they will be the person you go to with any questions you may have about your recovery.
+This one is a no-brainer, don’t go looking for a sponsor any other place than in a meeting.
+This way, you can listen to them share their experience, strength, and hope.
+When listening to others share in a 12-step meeting, look out for an individual you can look up to, displays a positive attitude, and don’t dread contact.
+Having such qualities in a sponsor is important because they will be the person you go to with any questions about your recovery.

 In meetings, you are going to hear a phrase; “find a sponsor who has what you want.”
-Finding a sponsor to look up to means you want what they have, to follow their footsteps in recovery.
-Look for an individual you really have a high regard and think there a truly remarkable person for what they do for others in the program.
-So, when you are looking up to a sponsor act like looking up to your hero or role model.
+Finding a sponsor to look up to means you want what they have, to follow in their footsteps in recovery.
+Look for an individual you really have high regard and think there a truly remarkable person for what they do for others in the program.
+So, when you are looking up to a sponsored act, like looking up to your hero or role model.

 In your addiction, you probably lost the self-confidence and awareness you once had.
-That said, it is your sponsor’s job to take what he or she has and freely give it to you.
-Make sure your sponsor has a desire to appreciate and take interest in what you are thinking and feeling while maintaining a positive attitude.
+That said, it is your sponsor’s job to take what they have and freely give it to you.
+Ensure your sponsor has a desire to appreciate and interest in what you are thinking and feeling while maintaining a positive attitude.

-Clearly, a meeting member that preserves a negative attitude toward life and sobriety is a poor choice for a sponsor.
+A meeting member that preserves a negative attitude toward life and sobriety is a poor choice for a sponsor.
 Your sponsor should always have a positive outlook about your recovery and offer constructive criticism as needed.
-He or she should always inspire you to partake in service commitments and cheer you on along the way.
-Generally, your sponsor needs to be an individual that you can confide in and relate to during your recovery journey.
+They should always inspire you to partake in service commitments and cheer you on along the way.
+Generally, your sponsor needs to be an individual to confide in and relate to during your recovery journey.

 What if it doesn’t work out?

-If you feel something isn’t right or you dread meeting with to your sponsor, it is more than okay to search for out a new one.
+If you feel something isn’t right or dread meeting with your sponsor, it is more than okay to search for a new one.
 It is vital to have someone you cannot wait to pick up the phone and call.
 It will make working the steps together fun and much easier.
-Sponsorship is a hugely beneficial to both parties, but sometimes things will go wrong.
+Sponsorship is hugely beneficial to both parties, but sometimes things will go wrong.

 If your sponsor is arrogant and tries to manage every aspect of your life, it usually is not a good sign.
-It is possible they are doing this out of the sincerity of his or her heart, or it could do with a hunger for control.
+It is possible they are sincere, or they may have a need to control.
 There are not many people working a 12-step program who act like this, but no one is perfect.
-There is good and bad everywhere.
-So, if it happens, remember there is no harm that will be done if you decide to look for a different individual the walk you through the steps.
+What may be a fit for someone else may not be a fit for you.
+There is nothing wrong with deciding to look for a different individual the walks you through the steps.

 Keep coming back

 Recovery is not easy, but you need to have faith that the harder you work a 12-step program, the greater your chances of lifetime sobriety.
 I hope you are one of the success stories.
 Only time will tell.
-Get a sponsor, work the steps, and be of service, one day at a time.
+So there you have it, here’s how to find a sponsor.
+Once you get a sponsor, work the steps, and be of service, one day at a time.
 Recovery is possible.